Spaces — Built-in Tools

 - Save

-- Go to the Configuration tab
+- Go to the Triggers tab

 The runtime injects send_email as a direct platform tool.
 It does not install agent-email-send as a workspace skill.